 In September 2011, the Leadership Essentials at Carleton program was implemented to identify, develop, and support leaders and emerging leaders at Carleton College.
 Created in partnership with Roselle Leadership Strategies, Inc, participants will learn about their own leadership style, best practices in leading and supervising others, and Carleton’s internal policies and practices as well as building crucial relationships with peers.
-Newly added to the program, participants will also have to opportunity to have one-on-one coaching sessions.
+Participants will also have to opportunity to have one-on-one coaching sessions with Bruce Roselle.
 The group will meet for a half-day, once a month between October through May.

 Participants will be nominated by their supervisor and selected for participation by their Division Head.
 Approximately 15 leaders will be selected each year to participate in the program.
 In order to qualify for nomination, we ask that employees meet the following criteria:

 - Have been employed by the College for one full year

 - Are able to attend all scheduled meetings

 To nominate an employee, please send an email to Melanie Ulrich in Human Resources (firstname.lastname@example.org) with a brief statement as to why the employee would benefit from the program.
 Nominations must be received by Friday, September 6, 2013.

 All session are held from 8:30 am - 12:00 pm in the AGH Meeting Room.
 Click here for a printable schedule.

 Kick-off and Leading From the Core: Understanding how your personality, ability, spirit, and beliefs and values influence your leadership style.

 November 19, 2013